The fruit of the Spirit is . . . patience.

 Our modern way of thinking about patience always embodies two attributes: Calmness, and Passive Inactivity.
 But that’s not how it is in the Bible.

-One day my dear friend Heidi described how she had importuned God for six months to topple an idol in her heart.
-The day finally came when He smashed it and fully delivered her.
+One day my friend Heidi described how she had importuned God for six months to topple an idol in her heart.
+The day finally came when He fully delivered her.
 Afterwards, she read Psalm 40, which begins, “I waited patiently for the Lord.”

 She said, “That whole psalm is true about me, except the first verse.
 I did not wait patiently.
 I wanted Him to change me NOW.”